raufurislam/BookNest-server/README.md

 # 📚 Library Management Application (Backend)

-A robust, TypeScript-powered RESTful API for managing books and borrowing records in a library system.
+A TypeScript-powered RESTful API for managing books and borrowing records in a library system.
 Built with Express.js, MongoDB, and Mongoose.

 🌐 **Live Demo**: [library-management-application-beta.vercel.app](https://library-management-application-beta.vercel.app)